GAHT Prescribing

 Overview of Prescribing of GAHT

-At present time, approximately 1.5 million people in the United States alone currently identify as transgender, and the numbers continue to increase.
+At present, approximately 1.5 million people in the United States alone currently identify as transgender, and the numbers continue to increase.
 The use of GAHT is considered to be an integral part of the routine health care offered to transgendered patients.
 GAHT can be used to induce either feminizing or masculinizing changes in a transgender person, in addition to various other medical and/or surgical options that all focus on aligning physical characteristics with gender identity.
 (2)

 Clinical criteria for prescribing GAHT are multifaceted.